Opportunity International, a Graduation, a Benchmark for Empowerment in Nicaragua

 Opportunity’s investment in an agricultural processing plant, which enhances the value of poor farmer’s crops and provides year-round access to new markets, achieved 30 percent higher yields and an average income increase of 50 percent over last season for our farming clients.
 Each farmer now employs an average of five field workers, creating jobs in remote areas of Nicaragua where few employment options exist.

 David Allman: Nicaragua is a stunning example of Latin American potential.
-Despite drought, the nation is rich in arable lands, remains a bastion of tourism opportunity due to the region being steeped in history, and hosts all of the benefits of coastal community farming.
+Despite the drought, the nation is rich in arable lands, remains a bastion of tourism opportunity due to the region being steeped in history, and hosts all of the benefits of coastal community farming.

 Yet despite what could be achieved, we surveyed and found that 30 percent of these communities still live on less than $2 USD per day; in other words, in conditions of extreme poverty.
 In light of all of the opportunities available to affect lasting change via innovations in philanthropy, we knew we could help.